sontung1010/MoonFALL-evaluation/README.md

 # Incoming Software Engineer Evaluation

 In this repo are a series of coding questions and three quick programming exercises to evaluate where to best place you.
 Pull this repo and change the upstream branch from the MoonFall one to a personal public repository.
+A guide on how to do that can be found [here](https://devconnected.com/how-to-change-git-remote-origin/).
 Please fill out the info section on this page, the complete the quick answer questions below.

 There are also 3 programming challenges written in python 3.
 If you do not know python you can answer in detailed pseudocode or c++.
 Detailed descriptions for the tasks are in their folders README files.